opustecnica/public/powershell/readme.md

 # Powershell Repository

-Detailed notes and comments about these utilities can be found either in the built-in help or in the dedicated [Powershell Wiki ](https://github.com/opustecnica/public/wiki/Powershell-Notes).
+Detailed notes and comments about these utilities can be found either in the built-in help or in the dedicated [Powershell Wiki](https://github.com/opustecnica/public/wiki/Powershell-Notes).